Crafty-The-Fox/djh-leaderboard-patches/Guides/How to install normal patches (for normal users).md

 Then, click "Ok".
 If you see an error where you dont have a custom installed, you can install the custom and re apply the patch, or just ignore it.

+After that, boot up your game and enjoy!